Skip to content

 • the media engine: play / record / conference / bridge.

-To avoid a write storm, the CallSessionDO buffers a call’s trace in-object and flushes it in one batch at a terminal or bridge step, not on every poll.
+To avoid a write storm, the CallSessionEngine buffers a call’s trace in-object and flushes it in one batch at a terminal or bridge step, not on every poll.
 (A queue hold polls frequently; you don’t want a database row per heartbeat.)

 The CDR is the billing-grade summary: account, direction, timestamps, billable seconds, caller/destination, disposition, hangup cause, SIP status, cost/price, recording key, and which route/flow ran.
 It’s derived from the event stream (or emitted at hangup) and retained long-term.